Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 Drawing is a fundamental tool of human visual expression and communication.
 Digital sketching with pens, styli, mice, and even fingers in 2D is ubiquitous in visually creative computing applications.
-Drawing or painting \textbf{on} 3D virtual objects for example, is critical to interactive 3D modeling, animation, and visualization, where its uses include: object selection, annotation, and segmentation \cite{heckel2013sketch,meng2011icutter,jung2002annotating}; 3D curve and surface design \cite{igarashi1999teddy,nealen2007fibermesh}; strokes for 3D model texturing or painterly rendering \cite{kalnins2002wysiwyg} (Figure~\ref{fig:teaser}e).
+Drawing or painting \textbf{on} 3D virtual objects for example, is critical to interactive 3D modelling, animation, and visualization, where its uses include: object selection, annotation, and segmentation \cite{heckel2013sketch,meng2011icutter,jung2002annotating}; 3D curve and surface design \cite{igarashi1999teddy,nealen2007fibermesh}; strokes for 3D model texturing or painterly rendering \cite{kalnins2002wysiwyg} (Figure~\ref{fig:teaser}e).
 In 2D, digitally drawn on-screen strokes are WYSIWYG mapped onto 3D virtual objects, by projecting 2D stroke points through the given view onto the virtual object(s) (Figure~\ref{fig:2DProblems}a).

-Sketching in immersive environments (AR/VR) has the mystical aura of a magical wand, allowing users to draw directly mid-air in 3D.
-Mid-air drawing thus has the potential to significantly disrupt interactive 3D graphics, as evidenced by the increasing popularity of AR/VR applications such as Tilt Brush~\cite{google2020tilt} and Quill~\cite{oculus2020quill}.
-A fundamental requirement for numerous interactive 3D applications in AR/VR however, remains the ability to directly draw, or project drawn 3D strokes, precisely on 3D virtual objects.
-While directly drawing on a physical 3D object is reasonably easy, it is near impossible without haptic constraints to draw directly on a virtual 3D object (Figure~\ref{fig:imprecise3D}).
+Sketching in immersive environments (AR/VR) has the mystical aura of a magical wand, allowing users to draw directly in 3D.
+Mid-air drawing has the potential to significantly disrupt interactive 3D graphics, as evidenced by the increasing popularity of applications such as Tilt Brush~\cite{google2020tilt} and Quill~\cite{oculus2020quill}.
+A fundamental requirement for numerous interactive 3D applications in AR/VR is the ability to directly draw, or project drawn 3D strokes, precisely on virtual objects.
+While directly drawing on a physical object is reasonably easy, drawing directly on a virtual 3D object is near impossible without haptic constraints (Figure~\ref{fig:imprecise3D}).
 Furthermore, unlike 2D drawing, where the WYSIWYG view-based projection of 2D strokes onto 3D objects is unambiguously clear, the user-intended mapping of a mid-air 3D stroke onto a 3D object is less obvious.
-We thus present the first detailed investigation into plausible user-intended projections of mid-air strokes on to 3D virtual objects.
+We present the first detailed investigation into plausible user-intended projections of mid-air strokes on to 3D virtual objects.

 Interfaces for 2D/3D curve creation in general, use perceptual insights or geometric assumptions like smoothness and planarity, to project, neaten, or otherwise process sketched strokes.
 Some applications wait for user stroke completion before processing it in entirety, for example when fitting splines \cite{bae08ilovesketch}.
 Our goal is to establish an application agnostic, base-line projection approach for mid-air 3D strokes.
 We thus assume a stroke is processed while being drawn and inked in real-time, i.e., the output curve corresponding to a partially drawn stroke is fixed/inked in real-time, based on partial stroke input \cite{thiel2011elasticurves}.